gmgale/Windows-Setup/README.md

 # Windows-Setup

-This is a collection of scripts to speed up seeting up a new windows box.
+This is a collection of scripts to speed up seeting up a new windows machine.

-Run 1 then 2.
+Start an admin powershell then run 1, then 2 in the same session.

 If there are issues, run "set-executionpolicy unrestricted" in powershell first.